AshikMohammad-dev/Task2-Student-Management-System/README.md

 - Used ArrayList to store student objects.
 -Implemented full CRUD operations:
  Add Student
- View Students
+ -View Students
- Update Student
+ -Update Student
- Delete Student
+ -Delete Student
 -Used Scanner for user input.
 - Built a menu-driven program with switch-case for multiple operations.
 - Overrode toString() for clean student record display.